 - You will be signing up for one of our Open University Trips.

 How much does it cost to participate on a BLUE service trip?

 The trip cost depends on the trip you are applying for.
 Read the application for more information.

 What does the trip cost cover?

-The cost of your trip is essentially all-inclusive, meaning it covers the cost of your flight from Miami, FL to the Dominican Republic, food & clean water, housing, activities, in country transportation, travel insurance, BLUE staff, and other program related expenses.
+The cost of your trip is essentially all-inclusive, meaning it covers the cost of your flight from Miami, FL to the Dominican Republic, food & clean water while in the community, housing, activities, in country transportation, travel insurance, BLUE staff, and other program related expenses.
 However, there may be some unexpected costs on the volunteer if he/she breaks any rules and has to be sent home.

 How much money should I take on my trip?

-You should not need more than $60 while on your service trip.
-When you arrive at the airport in the Dominican Republic, you will need to pay $10 cash for your tourist visa.
-You may also be responsible for covering the cost of any checked baggage fee by the airline ($25-30 each way with American Airlines).
+You should not need more than $80-100 while on your service trip.
+When you arrive at the airport in the Dominican Republic and Nicaragua, you will need to pay $10 cash for your tourist visa.
+You are also responsible for covering the cost of any checked baggage fee by the airline ($25-30 each way with American Airlines).
 We encourage volunteers to pack lunch on the first day of their trip, if they do not they may have the opportunity to purchase food at the airport ($5-10).
 Participants may also have the option to purchase lunch on the way back from their country of service at the airport ($5-10).

 What is the trip cancellation policy?

 All payments made to BLUE Missions are non-refundable and non-transferable.
 If you cancel your service trip after the purchasing of flights, you will not be refunded the full payment.
 Due to new American Airlines policies and implementation of Basic Economy vs. Main Cabin flights, BLUE Missions will no longer be able to issue flight vouchers for any participant who cancels after flights have been purchased.